russell/cl-git/doc/index.rst

 .. cl:macro:: with-git-repository-index

-   :param body: the body of the macro
+   :param body: the body of the macro.

 .. cl:function:: git-index-add

+   :param path: the relative path of a file to be added to the repository.

 .. cl:function:: git-index-clear